stubbsbr/endurien-privacy/support.md

 ## About the Challenge

-**The Daily over Decades (DoD) challenge was created by [Garage Gym Athlete](https://www.garagegymathlete.com/daily-over-decades).** Cadence: DoD Tracker is an independent app designed to help you track your progress through this challenge.
+**The Daily over Decades (DoD) challenge was created by [Garage Gym Athlete](https://www.garagegymathlete.com/daily-over-decades).** Endurien: DoD Tracker is an independent app designed to help you track your progress through this challenge.

 ---